laanp/Icarus_Game_Manager/README.md

    - Resource Information:
        - Allows quick search & lookup of local database for Icarus resource information.
        - Answers the questions: "What is this used for?" and "Where can I craft it?" and "What do I need to craft it?"

+# Requirements

+The Icarus Game Manager is a Microsoft Office 365 Excel macro-enabled workbook and requires you to have the latest version of Excel.

+It might work on older versions of Excel, but it hasn't been written to support them.

+Ensure macros are enabled in Excel, and this workbook is Trusted in macro security settings.
+To set the Trust Settings in Excel:
+-  In Excel, select File...Options...Trust Centre...Trust Center Settings...Trusted Locations... add a new folder location to this list
+   (where you keep the Icarus Game Manager) & select checkbox (Subfolders of this location also trusted)... click ok.

+Some routines in this workbook make directories, add/delete/move files, so ensure your Anti-virus software allows this workbook access.

+# Download/Installation Instructions

+   - Download file: "Icarus_Game_Manager.zip" from github - Unzip into any directory on your PC, maintaining folder structure

+   - Download file: "UE4_Icarus_Unrealpack.zip" - Unzip into any directory on your PC, maintaining folder structure
+       - Only required if you want to utilize modding utilities in this workbook, or want to look at latest Fish Data.

+   - Download the Steam Console Client - SteamCMD: https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip
+       - Only required if you are setting up an Icarus Dedicated Server and want to run the server utilities in this workbook.
+       - Read the "Setting Up A Local Dedicated Icarus Server.txt" on downloading/installing steamcmd and setting your local Dedicated
+         Icarus Server.
+I highly recommend this step, as you will realize a higher graphics framerate running a dedicated Icarus server on your machine, and connect to it over LAN with your local Icarus game client.
+Plus it's a great way to have 2 copies of all your prospects (missions, open worlds and outposts) as Dedicated Icarus Server prospects and local Icarus prospects reside in different folders.

+# Setup Instructions

+After you have downloaded and installed the neccessary files, you can startup the workbook "Icarus - Game Manager (vXX_wYY).xlms"
+The first sheet that will come up is the "Home" sheet, which will identify the current workbook version, and the last revision of the Icarus game files when this workbook was released.

+This "Home" sheet requires all the directory locations to be set, as per the instructions on the sheet.
+After all the locations have been set, click the "Check Directories" button at the top of the page to verify all directories are good.

+# Navigating the Menu

+At all times, you will see a ribbon menu item next to the "File" menu, called "Icarus".
+This is the menu entry point to access all the utilities in this workbook.
+At all times, the "Setup", "Sheet Views" and "Help" group of buttons will be visible, and depending on which "Sheet View" button you have selected, there will be additional context-specific menu groups/buttons as well as worksheets made visible.

+The "Help" button is specific to the current Sheet View context at all times, and a good source of information for the buttons and sheet views that are displayed.
+Hovering your mouse over any button will provide pop-up context-sensitive help messages, for what the button does.
+If you do not see the pop-up context-sensitive help messages when you hover the mouse over the button, change the following options in Excel:
+    - Goto "File..."
+"Options..."
+"General..." under the "User Interface Options" section, set the "Screentip Style" dropdown box to "Show feature descriptions in ScreenTips".